gitpod-io/gitpod-docs/doc/40_Configuration.md

       ./app
 ```
 In more detail:
-* By default, Gitpod clones the repository into the directory `/workspace` which becomes
+* By default, Gitpod clones the repository into the directory `/workspace`, which becomes
 the parent directory for the workspace.
 With `checkoutLocation` and `workspaceLocation`
-you can redirect that to relative paths.
+you can change this (the paths are taken relative to `/workspace`).
 * The `GOPATH` variable has to point to the common root directory `/workspace/go`.
 * With `go get -v ./...` we retrieve the sources of the dependencies from GitHub.
 * To build the app, we run `go build -o app`.